Beef Bourguignon / Beef Burgundy

 - 1 lb White Button Mushrooms, quartered

-Next divide your wine into 2 separate glasses, one with 2 cups and another with 1/2 cup.
-We prefer Adirondack Winery's smooth and delicious Pinot Noir NY due to its medium-bodied presence and having an amazing flavor profile of dark berries complimented by light oak notes.
+- Next divide your wine into 2 separate glasses, one with 2 cups and another with 1/2 cup.
+We prefer Adirondack Winery's smooth and delicious Pinot Noir NY due to its medium-bodied presence and having an amazing flavor profile of dark berries complemented by light oak notes.

-We also think one should keep to buying local products when ever they can.
+- We also think one should keep to buying local products whenever they can.
 Which we enjoy doing with New York State Wines due to the vast selection and amazing quality these wines offer.
-Also, a Burgundy is just a Pinot Noir made in the Burgundy region of France.

 Your Beef Burgundy is done!